cbohara/spark_def_guide/README.txt

 			local[*] = run on all cores of your machine yarn
 	--deploy-mode
-		default = client = launch the driver program locally
+		client (default) launch the driver program via CLI cluster = launch job as as step

-		cluster = launch the driver program on one of the worker machines inside the cluster --jars
+	--jars
 		comma sep list of jars to include on the driver and executor classpaths --py-files